maendeleolab/toolbox/README.md

 # Context
-Toolbox is repo of helper scripts you can use to automate mundane tasks.
+Toolbox is a repo of helper scripts you can use to automate mundane tasks.

 ## How to use the scripts